ahmedmughal786/C-projects/README.md

 Each folder in this repository represents an individual C project and contains:
 - Source code files (`.c`)
+- Algorithm / Pseudocode
+- Test cases
+- Input/output samples (if needed)
 - A short `README.md` explaining the project
-- Input/output samples (if needed)

 ### 🛠 Sample Projects
 - Speed Fine Calculator